Gastroscopy

 Who is suitable for a gastroscopy?

-If you are experiencing persistent abdominal pain, heartburn or indigestion, pain or difficulty swallowing, or low levels of iron, your gastroenterologist may recommend a gastroscopy to:
+If you are experiencing persistent abdominal pain, heartburn, indigestion, pain or difficulty swallowing, nausea, vomiting, or low levels of iron, your gastroenterologist may recommend a gastroscopy to:

 What does a gastroscopy involve?